Lowering your monthly natural gas expenses requires a mix of simple daily habit changes and smart, eco-conscious home upgrades

 Replace Your Furnace Filter Regularly

-Use a Programmable Schedule
+Use a Smart or Programmable Thermostat

 Insulate Hot Water Pipes and the Water Heater